Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 header file.

-The BSL includes two Default Security Context implementations (specified in RFC9173), BIB-HMAC-SHA2
+The BSL includes two Default Security Context implementations, both specified in [RFC9173]:

 Security Contexts operate in the context of a single Security Operation over a bundle.
 Security Contexts must validate Security Operations for consistency, and process Security Operations on bundles to produce security outcomes.